 Yavuz Gallery on the second floor of Gillman Barracks’ renowned Block 9 structure echoed a symphony of languages from local and foreign guests.
 They shared universal ooh-and-aah’s at the latest assortment of paintings on display for opening night.
 A myriad of colours and techniques hid in every corner as new elements stood out in the white expanse.

 Caasi brilliantly themes the exhibit Seabound for the word’s multiple meanings.
-On one hand it is defined as the geographic reference of being locked-in by a body of water and on the other hand, it connotes a journey towards the sea.
+On one hand it is defined as the geographic reference of being locked-in by a body of water, and on the other, it connotes a journey towards the sea.

 The latter interpretation welcomes the group’s recent engagement overseas; Seabound being its second foreign exhibition.
-The former in his words, “foregrounds the locality that informs and shapes their artistic practices, and intimates the world to which their diverse creative impulses respond to.”
+The former, in Caasi’s words, “foregrounds the locality that informs and shapes their artistic practices, and intimates the world to which their diverse creative impulses respond to.”

 Context is key